lsmsgeneva/MsRadaR/README.md

 #### 1. Single File Processing
 Single file processing requires a centroided MS/MS spectrum (currently as text file).
 Additional information can be inputed within given functions (e.g. precursor mass), but are not required.
+Detailed information about each function can be accesed by writting ?function_y (e.g. ?Load_Parameters)
 ```r
 # Load the MsRadaR library
 library(MsRadaR)